Drake new album 'Certified Lover Boy' 2020: release date, songs, tracklist & more

 A few weeks earlier, Drake himself had teased that the new album was "80%" done.
 The rapper shared a snap of himself in the studio confirming his progress on the record and revealed that he's approaching completion.

-Drake announced that his sixth studio album will be dropping in the summer of 2020, potentially Friday 14th August 2020.
+Drake had previously announced that his sixth studio album would be dropping in the summer of 2020, which has since been pushed back.
 After dropping his new mixtape 'Dark Lane Demo Tapes' in May, the OVO hitmaker told his fans the good news.

 "DARK LANE DEMO TAPES out everywhere at midnight…also my 6th STUDIO ALBUM DROPPING SUMMER 2020!!!
 Lucky number 6 😈 soon fwd," he captioned the post.

-In June 2019, Drake teased that he is still working on his new album.
+In June 2019, Drake teased that he was still working on his new album.
 The Canadian rapper posted several professional photos of himself in Turks and Caicos, Toronto and L.A.
-Drake captioned the photos "Album Mode", alluring to him being in the process of making his album.
+Drake captioned the photos "Album Mode", alluding to him being in the process of making his album.

 “Six shows left.
 I guess most people would go on a vacation, or I don’t know what they do… I’ma tell you what I’ma do,” he told the crowd.
 “Because I keep having nights like this that remind me why I love my job so much.